LiymLab/cfDNA_deconv_benchmark/README.md

 This repository contains scripts that were used to generate resutls in paper titled "Systematic Evaluation of Cell Type Deconvolution Methods for Plasma Cell-free DNA".You can access this article via https://biorxiv.org/cgi/content/short/2024.03.25.586507v1.

-1. DataProcessing: This file plays a pivotal role in handling data pre-processing for the entire benchmarking endeavor. gen_Distributions.ipynb：This script is used to generate two distribution files to facilitate the creation of cfdna mixtures in subsequent research. preProcessing.ipynb：This script is used to perform data pre-processing, including categorization and generation of data required for further research.
+1. DataProcessing: This file plays a pivotal role in handling data pre-processing for the entire benchmarking endeavor. gen_Distributions.ipynb: This script is used to generate two distribution files to facilitate the creation of cfdna mixtures in subsequent research. preProcessing.ipynb: This script is used to perform data pre-processing, including categorization and generation of data required for further research.

 2. Deconvlution: This file contains deconvolution codes for five methods.